 What types of products could contain GMO potatoes?

-In addition to genetically modified potatoes sold whole, GMO potatoes may be found in frozen potato products, chips, prepared foods that include potato, and foods that contain potato derivatives, such as potato starch, potato flour, dextrose, and potato alcohols.
+In addition to genetically modified potatoes sold whole, GMO potatoes may potentially be found in frozen potato products, chips (although russet potatoes are not commonly used), prepared foods that include potato, and foods that contain potato derivatives, such as potato starch, potato flour, dextrose, and potato alcohols.

 How long do brands have to come into compliance with the updated Standard?